Alpaca

 Which Fiber Keeps You Warmer Without the Bulk?

-Thermal efficiency depends on fiber structure, and alpaca demonstrates superior warmth-to-weight ratio compared to llama.
-Alpaca fibers contain microscopic air pockets that trap heat effectively while maintaining minimal weight.
-This structure allows garments to provide exceptional insulation without adding bulk reduction challenges.
+Thermal efficiency depends on fiber structure, and alpaca is often valued for warmth without heavy bulk.
+Alpaca fibers can contain microscopic air pockets that trap heat while keeping garments relatively light.

 Llama fiber, while warm, has a coarser texture that requires more material to achieve comparable thermal efficiency.
 The difference becomes apparent in finished products - alpaca sweaters feel lighter yet deliver equal or greater warmth than llama alternatives.